 There Is Little Natural Sweetness In Yarrow Tea

 Here is the real problem with the yarrow tea and the one flavor aspect that I think makes it a real tough herbal infusion for many people to drink.

 And that is its almost complete lack of any natural sweetness.
 Typically when you have these herbal flower teas you find that the bitterness of them is cut back a little bit by the weakness of the tea.

 But there is no sweetness in your yarrow tea to fall back on and help cut through the bitterness.
 This becomes a real issue if you don’t like your teas very bitter.
 Even some of the most experienced tea drinkers are really put off by the level of bitterness found in yarrow tea.

 You can add a bit of sweetness to your tea to help counteract the bitterness but you never really going to get rid of it completely.

 Yarrow Tea Tastes Medicinal For Many People

-Yarrow tea is often described as medicinal and flavor.
-This is a tough flavor to describe because what might be medicinal for you may not be for me. personally I don’t find it too Medicinal.
+Yarrow tea is often described as having a medicinal flavor.
+This is a tough flavor to describe because what might be medicinal for you may not be for me.
+Personally, I don’t find it too Medicinal.
 Although there is that kind of sense of a little bit of an herbal flavor that might be reminiscent of very unsweet cough medicine.

 I guess that’s the best way that I can describe “medicinal” but you’re going to have to try for yourself and figure out exactly what the medicinal flavor means to you if you can even detect it.